gad-lang/gad/docs/tutorial.md

 nine := add5(4)    // == 9
 ```

-Unlike Go, uGO does not have function declarations.
+Unlike Go, Gad does not have function declarations.
 All functions are anonymous
 functions.
 So the following code is illegal:

 ```go